-Tow Ball Mass
+Tow Ball Mass Definitions

-The Need for a Heavier Nose
+The Need for Tow Ball Mass

 For safe towing therefore, tow ball mass must therefore be not too heavy but not too light.